PorkodiVenkatesh/DataStructures/Day8/README.md

     - Values can be duplicates as well as null
     - It maintains the Insertion Order
   - **TreeMap**
-    - extends Map as well as SortedMap Interface
+    - implements Map as well as SortedMap Interface
     - Unique Keys
       - doesn't allows null key
     - Values can be duplicates as well as null